Boston Chemical Exposure Lawyers Experienced in Investigating Injuries and Deaths Involving Cleaning Solutions

 and construction accidents

 in Massachusetts.
-We have prevailed in representing clients in cases against national corporations and utility providers, holding them accountable for negligent and reckless actions.
-If you suspect chemical poisoning, it is critical to receive immediate medical attention.
-Then, consult with a personal injury attorney
+We have prevailed in cases against national corporations and utility providers, holding them accountable for negligent and reckless actions.
+If you suspect chemical poisoning in your loved one's death, it is critical to consult with a personal injury attorney

 to learn your legal rights.

-If a victim survives a chemical exposure, there may be serious and lifelong health complications ahead.
+If a victim survives a chemical exposure, you should act to protect their legal rights as well.
 Individuals may suffer severe skin burns, esophageal burns, respiratory illness and blindness, among other medical conditions.
-Emotional distress can be severe for the victim and loved ones.
+They may face life-long health complications and emotional distress is often severe for the victim and loved ones.

 At Breakstone, White & Gluck, our attorneys can help you determine whether you have a potential claim and if so, identify your future medical and financial needs.
 We may be able to seek financial compensation on your behalf for past and future medical expenses; lost wages and future earnings as well as pain and suffering.
 There may also be additional damages we can pursue under Massachusetts law.